kigster/ventable/README.md

 ## Usage

-1. Create your own event class that optionally carries some data important to the event.
+1. Create your own plain ruby class that optionally carries some data important to the event.
 Include module Ventable::Event.
 2. Create one or more observers.
-Observer can be any class that implements event handler, or you can include Ventable::Observer to get "observe" class method.
+Observer can be any class that implements event handler method as a class method, such as a generic method ```self.handle_event(event)``` or a more specific method mapped to the event name: say for event UserRegistered the callback event would be ```self.handle_user_registered_event(event)```
 3. If you have not used observe method, add your observer by calling "observed_by" class method on the event, and add the observer.
 4. Instantiate your event, and call fire!() method.